 Through the National Association of Christian Social Workers, Baylor students and alumni can obtain continuing education units at a discounted rate.
-Click the image below to browse offerings.
+Click the link above to browse offerings.

 Held annually in the fall, the workshop features a guest speaker who addresses ethical situations in social work practice.
 Open to the community and students, the workshop provides CEU credit for professionals.
 It is named in honor of Professor Emeritus Preston Dyer of the School.
 When registration is opened each year, you may register online.

 As the culmination of the Capstone course, MSW candidates present their practice and research projects on a wide range of topics relevant to the social work profession.
 As many as 60 present in the all-day event each spring that is open to the public and provides CEU credit for professionals.
-The event this year will be 8:30 a.m., May 3, at the new Paul L. Foster Business School.
+The event this year will begin at 8:00 a.m., May 7, at the new Paul L. Foster Business School.
 When registration is opened, you may register online.